-Any required documents or information that the family is unable to provide at the interview must be provided within 10 business days of the interview (Chapter 7 provides details about longer submission deadlines for particular items, including documentation of Social Security numbers and eligible noncitizen status).
+Any required documents or information that the family is unable to provide with the application packet must be provided within 7 calendar days of the application packet due date (Chapter 7 provides details about longer submission deadlines for particular items, including documentation of Social Security numbers and eligible noncitizen status).
 If the family is unable to obtain the information or materials within the required time frame, the family may request an extension.
 If the required documents and information are not provided within the required time frame (plus any extensions), the family will be sent a notice of denial (see Chapter 3).

-An advocate, interpreter, or other assistant may assist the family with the application and the interview process.
+An advocate, interpreter, or other assistant may assist the family with the application and the program orientation process.

-Interviews will be conducted in English.
+Program orientation's will be conducted in English.
 For limited English proficient (LEP) applicants, LHC will provide translation services in accordance with LHC's LEP plan.

-If the family is unable to attend a scheduled interview, the family should contact LHC in advance of the interview to schedule a new appointment.
-In all circumstances, if a family does not attend a scheduled interview, LHC will send another notification letter with a new interview appointment time.
-Applicants who fail to attend two scheduled interviews without LHC approval will have their applications made inactive based on the family's failure to supply information needed to determine eligibility.
-The second appointment letter will state that failure to appear for the appointment without a request to reschedule will be interpreted to mean that the family is no longer interested and their application will be made inactive.
+If the family is unable to attend a scheduled program orientation, the family must contact LHC in advance of the program orientation to find out if they are eligible for another program orientation date.
+In all circumstances, if a family does not attend a scheduled program orientation, Applicants who fail to attend will have their applications made inactive based on the family's failure to supply information needed to determine eligibility.
 Such failure to act on the part of the applicant prevents the LHC from making an eligibility determination; therefore, LHC will not offer an informal hearing.